turkus/live-premailer/README.md

 Debug
 -----

-Console will inform you about each error in human readable way:
+Console will inform you about each error in human-readable way:

 ```
 One of variables is missing in your json: